 Babyhood is a crucial stage where the rate of growth in height and weight is at its top velocity.
 Feeding your baby wisely during this stage is essential for his proper growth and development.
-When a baby is well-nourished, he becomes sturdy, active and bright.
+When a baby is well-nourished, he becomes sturdy, active, and bright.
 Moms want their babies to reach their highest potential.

 Babies need to be educated about proper nutrition even though they are still young.
 As they grow, they will carry the healthy food choice they learned from you.
-If you have taught them well, you will find it easier to make them eat vegetables and fruits unlike most toddlers who are picky eaters.
+If you have taught them well, you will find it easier to make them eat vegetables and fruits, unlike most toddlers who are picky eaters.
 Start a proper diet during babyhood and they will continue on it even when they grow old.